-(8) No police officer shall identify any individual as a member of a gang in any list or database maintained by any law enforcement agency, nor in any written notes, reports, memoranda or other document, without identifying criteria for inclusion on a so-called “gang list” or “gang database” that apply to that individual.
+(8) No police officer shall identify any individual as a member of a gang in any list or database maintained by any law enforcement agency, nor in any reports, memoranda or other document, unless the individual meets the criteria for inclusion on a so-called “gang list” or “gang database.”
+No Police Department official authorized to enter information into the gang database shall identify any individual as a gang member in written notes unless the individual meet the criteria for inclusion on the so-called “gang list” or “gang database.
 The list of criteria used to determine inclusion on the “gang list” or “gang database” shall be public information, shall be subject to review by the Providence External Review Authority, and shall not include:

 (9) Gang list/database notification.

 (i) Any individual shall have the ability to inquire whether he or she has been included on a “gang list” or “gang database.”
 If such disclosure does not adversely impact imminent law enforcement action, the individual shall be informed if he or she is in the database by written notice no later than ten (10) business days after the inquiry is received.
 Additionally, the written notice shall explain the right to appeal and the process to appeal the individual’s inclusion on the “gang list” or “gang database” as prescribed in this ordinance.
 The fact that an individual inquired about their inclusion on the “gang list” or “gang database” shall not be considered evidence that the individual is a member or associate of a gang, nor shall it be included in the criteria for inclusion on the “gang list” or “gang database.”